How to Check the Health of Your Active Directory

 3. Monitor Active Directory Services

-Several key services must be running on your domain controllers for Active Directory to function properly.
-These include the Kerberos Key Distribution Center (KDC), Netlogon, Active Directory Domain Services (AD DS), and more.
+Several services must be running on your domain controllers for Active Directory to work.
+These include Kerberos Key Distribution Center (KDC), Netlogon, Active Directory Domain Services (AD DS) and more.

 Key things to look for:

-- Kerberos authentication failures or issues with user logons.
+• Kerberos authentication failures or user logon issues.

-- Utilize event log management tools: Tools like Microsoft's Event Viewer or third-party SIEM solutions can help filter, analyze, and alert on critical events.
+• Use event log management tools: Tools like Microsoft’s Event Viewer or third party SIEM solutions can help filter, analyze and alert on critical events.

-- Focus on specific events: Pay close attention to events related to:
+• Focus on specific events: Pay attention to events related to:

-- Account Lockouts: Frequent lockouts could indicate brute-force attacks.
+• Account Lockouts: Frequent lockouts could mean brute force attacks.

-- Failed Logon Attempts: Monitor for unusual patterns in failed login attempts.
+• Failed Logon Attempts: Monitor for unusual patterns in failed logon attempts.

-- Group Policy Changes: Track modifications to critical Group Policy Objects (GPOs).
+• Group Policy Changes: Track changes to critical Group Policy Objects (GPOs).

 5. Test Authentication and Logon Procedures

-Active Directory’s primary role is user authentication.
-Ensuring that users can authenticate properly and that group policies are applied correctly is crucial.
+Active Directory’s main job is user authentication.
+Make sure users can authenticate and group policies are applied correctly.

 Testing Authentication: